mdrahmanabdul/Python-in-26-days/README.md

 <h1>Contribution</h1>
 If you find any issues, want to improve the content, or have suggestions for new topics, feel free to submit a pull request.

+<h1>License</h1>
+This repository is under the MIT License.
+Feel free to use and share it!
+Using this format, learners will have a clear and organized structure for each topic, including syntax, explanations, examples, and exercises.
+This will make the repository more user-friendly and valuable for Python learners.
+Remember to provide accurate and comprehensive explanations to help learners grasp the concepts effectively.